vortexntnu/software-learning-period/README.md

 ### Intermission and neat commands

 You can use the "cat" command in order to print a files content to terminal.
+The command below will print the contents of examplefile.py to the terminal.

 ```
 cat examplefile.py
 ```
-This will print the contents of examplefile.py to the terminal.

-You can create a new file by using the touch command.
+You can create a new file by using the "touch" command.
+The command below will create a new python file in your current directory called examplefile.py.

 ```
 touch examplefile.py
 ```
-This will create a new python file in your current directory called examplefile.py.

 You can use the "nano" command to do text editiong from terminal.
 If nano is not installed type: